LucaZampieri/LMO_ML/project1/A_final/readme.txt

     - reg logistic regression(y, tx, lambda , initial w, max iters, gamma)  >>Regularized logistic regression using gradient descent or SGD

-B- “costs.py”: it contains all the loss functions:
+B - “costs.py”: it contains all the loss functions:

     - compute_loss(y, tx, w, fct): for a given tx input data and weights vector w , this function computes three kind of loss:  - MSE  between y and the predicted vector tx.dot(w) if “fct==mse”
  																- MAE : if “fct==mae”
 																- RMSE : if “fct==rmse”

-    - compute_ridge_loss(y, tx, w, lambda_, fct='mse'):
+    - compute_ridge_loss(y, tx, w, lambda_, fct='mse'): for a given tx input data and weights vector w , it returns the regularized mse or rmse (depending on fct parameter) for a given lambda.
+Used in 	ridge 	regression.

+    - compute_logreg_loss(y, tx, w): for a given tx input data and weights vector w , it returns the log-likely-hood;

+    - compute_gradient(y, tx, w, fct='mse’): Compute the gradient of the MSE, MAE or the logistic regression losses.

+    - compute_logreg_hessian(y, tx, w):  Compute the hessian of the logistic regression loss function ( used for with the newton method)

+    - sigmoid(z): it computes the sigmoid function for a given vector z;